 Impact on Income:

-• Dependence on external brand deals as a primary source of income.
+- Increased dependence on external brand deals as a primary income source

 3. Stricter Rules on Sponsored Content